izqalan/RN-Rekognition-uploader/README.md

-# To Do List
+# RN AWS Rekognition face indexer
-A very simple React Native to do list app.
+A very simple React Native to index images to AWS Rekognition

 ### Features
-* Create, or delete To Dos
-* Mark To Dos as complete/incomplete
+* Take selfie and upload to AWS
 * Authentication
 * Update email or password